jibingl/CCNA-CCNP/subnetting.md

    - How manu bits are used for the *Host portion* within the *divided-octet*? ` 8 - 3 = 5 `
    - What is the *increment-number* to each subnet? ` 2 ^ 5 = 32 `
 2. Writing down the subnets created by following below rules.
+   - Copying the given IP address;
-   - Starting from 0 at the *divided-octet* (It's 4th octet in this case) and all afterwards;
+   - Set the *divided-octet* (It's 4th octet in this case) and all afterwards to 0 so that you have the start point;
-   - Inreasing by the *increment-number* (It's 32 in this case) to get each subnet's start point;
+   - Inreasing by the *increment-number* (It's 32 in this case) to get each subnet's 1st IP;
    ```
    1st subnet: 192.168.100.0          <--- Set the divided-otect (4th octet) to 0.
    2nd subnet: 192.168.100.32